o3de/o3de.org/content/docs/contributing/to-docs/submit-a-pr.md

 ### Commit your changes

 The first step in the PR process is to commit your changes to a branch on your fork.
 You must add a DCO sign-off to all of your commits, otherwise your PRs will not be reviewed or merged.
 DCO stands for [*Developer Certificate of Origin (DCO)*](https://github.com/apps/dco).
 The DCO sign-off is your certification that your contribution is your own original work, or that you otherwise have the right to submit the work.
 DCO sign-off is easy to do, and just as easy to forget.
-Follow the steps below to properly sign off and commit your changes.

-1. Make sure you are in the correct branch.

-    ```shell
-    git checkout <your branch>
-    ```

-1. Check your branch for new, modified, and deleted files.

-    ```shell
-    git status
-    ```

-1. Add new and modified files to the commit.
-Use the list generated in step 2 to determine which files to add to the commit.

-    ```shell
-    git add <space separated list of files>
-    ```

-1. Remove deleted files from the commit, if any.
-Use the list generated in step 2 to determine which files to remove from the commit.

-    ```shell
-    git rm <space separated list of files>
-    ```

-1. Commit your changes with your DCO sign-off.

-    ```shell
-    git commit -s -m "<commit message>"
-    ```

-[//]: # (Seems to be a bug in Hugo.
-If the following shortcodes are properly indented, the are enclosed in the codeblock.)

-{{< important >}}
-The `-s` option provides the DCO sign-off.
-A properly signed off commit will contain the line `Signed-off-by: Your Name <youralias@youremail.com>`

-{{< /important >}}

-{{< note >}}
-The `-m` option allows you to add a commit message enclosed in double quotes.
-Commit messages should be brief and clear.
-{{< /note >}}

-6. Push your changes to the branch on your GitHub fork.

-    ```shell
-    git push origin
-    ```
+For an introductory tutorial on Git, refer to [A tutorial introduction to Git](https://git-scm.com/docs/gittutorial).

+For complete reference on the `commit` command, refer to the [Git commit reference](https://git-scm.com/docs/git-commit).

-For more information on staging and committing files with Git, see [Git Basics - Recording Changes to the Repository](https://git-scm.com/book/en/v2/Git-Basics-Recording-Changes-to-the-Repository).
+For more information on staging and committing files with Git, refer to [Git Basics - Recording Changes to the Repository](https://git-scm.com/book/en/v2/Git-Basics-Recording-Changes-to-the-Repository).

 ### Create a PR